umbraco/HacktoberfestActivityLog/README.md

 <!-- Add your low code/no code contribution here-->
 - 2024-10-01 - Warren Buckley - Skrift Article - [How to create custom Umbraco User permissions in Belissima](https://skrift.io/issues/how-to-create-custom-umbraco-user-permissions-in-belissima/) - Wrote a Skrift article/tutorial on how to add custom permissions to Belissima
 - 2024-10-01 - Jeroen Breuer - Blog - [My DF24 - The Dutch Umbraco Experience highlights](https://www.jeroenbreuer.nl/blog/my-df24-the-dutch-umbraco-experience-highlights/) - A summary of my DF24 - The Dutch Umbraco Experience highlights.
+- 2024-10-02- Anugya Gupta- Blog - [Integrating Umbraco with E-commerce Solutions: A Comprehensive Guide](https://anugyawrites.hashnode.dev/integrating-umbraco-with-e-commerce-solutions-a-comprehensive-guide) - A summary about integrating Umbraco with E-commerce
 ## New Umbraco packages

 Eligible contributions are brand new packages (Umbraco plugins) that have not been released on the [Umbraco Marketplace](https://marketplace.umbraco.com/) before October 2024.